 §86.1824-08.
 April 28, 2014.
 Amend as follows:

-Subparagraphs (a) and (b) Delete.

-Subparagraph (c) [No change.]

-Subparagraph (d) Delete.
+.

-Subparagraph (e) Amend to read: In-use verification and In-use confirmatory testing.
+California requirements: In-use verification and In-use confirmatory testing.
 The durability program must meet the requirements of §86.1845-04 (October 25, 2016) and §86.1846-01 (October 25, 2016).

-For all passenger cars, light-duty trucks and chassis-certified medium-duty vehicles subject to the standards specified in section I.E. of these test procedures, demonstration of system durability and determination of three-day diurnal plus hot soak, two-day diurnal plus hot soak, and running loss emission deterioration factors ("evaporative DFs") for each evaporative/refueling family shall be based on tests of representative vehicles and/or systems.
+For all passenger cars, light-duty trucks and chassis-certified medium-duty vehicles subject to the standards specified in section 1976(b)(1), title 13, CCR, demonstration of system durability and determination of three-day diurnal plus hot soak, two-day diurnal plus hot soak, and running loss emission deterioration factors ("evaporative DFs") for each evaporative/refueling family shall be based on tests of representative vehicles and/or systems.
 For purposes of evaporative emission durability testing, a representative vehicle is one which, with the possible exception of the engine and drivetrain, was built at least three months prior to the commencement of evaporative emission testing, or is one which the manufacturer demonstrates has stabilized non-fuel-related evaporative emissions.

 Prior to commencement of a durability program, the manufacturer shall propose a method for durability testing and for determination of evaporative DFs for each evaporative/refueling family.
-The 4,000 and full useful life mile test points (or their equivalent) used in determining a DF must be within the standards of section I.E. or data will not be acceptable for use in the calculation of a DF, except for the following provision.
-For evaporative families certified to the emission standards in section I.E.(e)(i)(B) that utilize the fleet-average option, the 4,000 and full useful life mile test points for the highest whole vehicle diurnal plus hot soak emissions may exceed the emission standards of section I.E.(e)(i)(B) but must be less than the maximum allowed family emission limits set forth in footnote (2) of the table in section I.E.(e)(i)(B).
+The 4,000 and full useful life mile test points (or their equivalent) used in determining a DF must be within the standards of section1976(b)(1), title 13, CCR or data will not be acceptable for use in the calculation of a DF, except for the following provision.
+For evaporative families certified to the emission standards in section 1976(b)(1)(G)1.b, title 13, CCR that utilize the fleet-average option, the 4,000 and full useful life mile test points for the highest whole vehicle diurnal plus hot soak emissions may exceed the emission standards of section 1976(b)(1)(G)1.b, title 13, CCR but must be less than the maximum allowed family emission limits set forth in footnote 4 of the table in section 1976(b)(1)(G)1.b, title 13, CCR.
 A manufacturer is not required to obtain a new approval to use a previously approved evaporative emission durability procedure.
 The Executive Officer shall review the method, and shall approve it if it meets the following requirements:

 The method must cycle and test the complete evaporative emission control system for the equivalent of the applicable vehicle useful life (i.e. 150,000 miles) of typical customer use.